 Telling the time is an important skill in everyday life, but we all know how tricky it is to learn despite the number of devices we have in our homes that keep us punctual.

-Before your child will be able to tell the time on a clock they will need to grasp how time relates to their own experiences.
-You can start to increase their awareness of time from a young age with simple activities and games.
-Here are some fun ideas to get you started.
+Before your child will be able to tell the time on a clock, they will need to grasp how time relates to their own experiences.
+You can start to increase their awareness of time from a young age by doing some simple activities and games.

-- Draw attention to time.
-Mention the time at different points in the day.
+Draw attention to time by mentioning the time at different points in the day.
 For example, you could say, ‘it’s 5 o’clock – time for tea,’ or ‘it’s 7 o’clock – time for a bath.’

 - use a timer for baking